Binary number: Representation

 Any number can be represented by a sequence of bits (binary digits), which in turn may be represented by any mechanism capable of being in two mutually exclusive states.
 Any of the following rows of symbols can be interpreted as the binary numeric value of 667:

-The numeric value represented in each case is dependent upon the value assigned to each symbol.
-In the earlier days of computing, switches, punched holes and punched paper tapes were used to represent binary values.
+The numeric value represented in each case depends on the value assigned to each symbol.
+In the earlier days of computing, switches, punched holes, and punched paper tapes were used to represent binary values.
 In a modern computer, the numeric values may be represented by two different voltages; on a magnetic disk, magnetic polarities may be used.
 A "positive", "yes", or "on" state is not necessarily equivalent to the numerical value of one; it depends on the architecture in use.

-In keeping with customary representation of numerals using Arabic numerals, binary numbers are commonly written using the symbols 0 and 1.
-When written, binary numerals are often subscripted, prefixed or suffixed in order to indicate their base, or radix.
+In keeping with the customary representation of numerals using Arabic numerals, binary numbers are commonly written using the symbols 0 and 1.
+When written, binary numerals are often subscripted, prefixed, or suffixed to indicate their base, or radix.
 The following notations are equivalent: